-Pupils who are competent will be encouraged to take responsibility for managing their own medicines and procedures.
-This will be discussed with parents and it will be reflected in their IHPs.
+Pupils at Broadmayne do not usually administer their own medicines.
+If parents and children wish this to happen, it will be discussed with parents and it will be reflected in their IHPs.

 Pupils will be allowed to carry their own medicines and relevant devices where deemed appropriate.
 Staff will not force a pupil to take a medicine or carry out a necessary procedure if they refuse, but will follow the procedure agreed in the IHP and inform parents so that an alternative option can be considered, if necessary.